 “When I had a severe skin rash from psoriasis on my arms and hands I sought help from my medical doctor who was able only to prescribe steroids.
 The steroids worked and well – but – their effect lasted only about 5 days and then the rash was back in it full glory.
 As Steven began the acupuncture treatments, soon there was improvement.
 The improvement continued over time, slowly but surely.
 Patience was needed, but improvement continued as time went on and in time the treatment was fully successful.
 Thank you Steven!”
 Roberta Hodges, patient at Complete Oriental Medical Care in Minneapolis, MN

 What Causes Psoriasis?

 Psoriasis can affect both the skin and joints.
 It is a dermatological autoimmune condition that manifests on the skin as the eruption of red, scaly patches.
 The problem usually occurs on the elbows, knees, scalp and trunk.
 These lesions or bumps can become thick and pus filled resulting in peeling and skin irritation.
 These (psoriatic plaques) are areas of excessive skin production and inflammation.
 When psoriasis affects the joints it is called psoriatic arthritis.

-The exact cause of psoriasis is still unclear but the following are a few possibilities that scientists have come up with:
+The exact cause of psoriasis is still unknown but here is what some scientists have postulated:

 - Autoimmune condition: In psoriasis, a type of white blood cell, called a T-cell, are put into action by mistake and become so active that they can trigger other immune responses, which lead to inflammation and rapid turnover of skin cells.
 The skin cells rise quickly from their origin below the surface of the skin and pile up on the surface before they have a chance to mature.
 Usually this takes about a month in the average person, but in psoriasis, it may only take a few days.